 Meanwhile, rumours continue to link Giroud with a move away as he seeks guaranteed first-team football ahead of the European Championships this summer and, in turn, Chelsea are being linked with potential replacements.

-“There are a lot of rumours and it’s hard to comment on them until they become more than just rumours,” said Flo.
+“There are a lot of rumours and it’s hard to comment on them until they become more than just rumours,” he said.
 “But a club like Chelsea will always look to be in the market for a striker.”

 Having spent lavishly in the summer, it is not yet known if Lampard will be given the green light to make significant signings in the current window, particularly as the former Blues midfielder is feeling the heat on the back of poor league form.